phorward/libphorward/doc/phorward.md

 *chunk* defines the chunk size, when an array-(re)allocation will be performed.
 If, e.g. this is set to 128, then, if the 128th item is created within the array, a realloction is done.
 Once allocated memory remains until the array is freed again.
+The array's elements may change their heap address when a chunk reallocation is required.

 ### parray_insert